-Renfroe, Lucchesi lead Padres past Nationals, 5-4
+Tatis Jr.’s return helps spark Padres over Nationals, 5-4

+SAN DIEGO (AP) — The San Diego Padres played with a different energy level with prized rookie Fernando Tatis Jr. back in the lineup and getting his uniform dirty after more than a month on the injured list.

-SAN DIEGO (AP) — Hunter Renfroe hit a two-run homer and left-hander Joey Lucchesi settled down after falling behind 4-0 in the first inning to help the San Diego Padres beat the Washington Nationals 5-4 on Thursday night.
+Tatis caused some havoc on the basepaths during the go-ahead rally in the fifth inning and Joey Lucchesi settled down after falling behind 4-0 in the first to lead the Padres to a 5-4 victory against the Washington Nationals on Thursday night.
+The Padres retired the final 20 Nats batters.

-The Padres snapped the Nationals’ four-game winning streak and welcomed back prized rookie shortstop Fernando Tatis Jr., who missed 34 games with a strained left hamstring.
+“It’s great to be back, and it was even better just the way we came back and got a W,” said Tatis, who missed 34 games after straining his left hamstring in a loss at Washington on April 28.

+“We’re a different club with him on the field,” manager Andy Green said.
+“I think it’s pretty obvious.
+Everybody’s like that with their best players.
+His speed, his walks today, aggression at third base changed probably the key play of the game.”

 The 20-year-old Tatis singled in the fifth and scored the second of three Padres runs that gave San Diego the lead.
+An error by third baseman Anthony Rendon, forced by Tatis’ speed, led to two unearned runs.

+Manuel Margot hit a leadoff single and went to third on Tatis’ single to right field.
+Wil Myers walked to load the bases for Manny Machado, whose grounder to shortstop brought in Margot.
+With Tatis charging for third, Rendon couldn’t handle Trea Turner’s throw for what would have been a force out, allowing Tatis to score the tying run.

 Lucchesi (5-3) won on his 25th birthday.
 He allowed four runs and four hits on 95 pitches in five innings.
 He struck out five and walked three.
 Kirby Yates pitched the ninth for big league-leading 23rd save.
-The Padres retired the last 20 Nationals batters.

 Washington lefty Patrick Corbin (5-4) threw 101 pitches in five innings, allowing five runs — three earned — on five hits.
 He struck out six and walked five.